Surgery Integrated Clinical Community Residency and Fellow Program

-Minneapolis VA Surgery and Specialty Care Service Line and the Department of Surgery at the University of Minnesota are recruiting a surgical fellow in quality and safety (SFQS).
+Minneapolis VA Surgery Integrated Clinical Community and the Department of Surgery at the University of Minnesota are recruiting a surgical fellow in quality and safety (SFQS).
 This is a unique, one year training program focused on quality improvement, patient safety and leadership.

 The training program prepares graduates to assume leadership roles in healthcare organizations.
 The Department of Veterans Affairs has had several highly-regarded quality and safety training programs in internal medicine for a number of years but the newer SFQS training programs are extremely rare with very few positions available nationwide.

 The position is open to mid-level (PGY 2 and above) and immediate graduates of surgical residencies, and is a fully funded 1-year position.
 This is open to surgeons of any specialty.
 The SFQS will spend 25% of their time in clinical work and the remainder will be spent on a combination of formal and informal educational activities as well as direct observation and participation in the activities of the leadership team at the Minneapolis VAHCS.
 The resident will attend local and national patient safety conferences and work closely with clinical departments of the Minneapolis VAHCS and Surgical Departments of the University of Minnesota.

 - Achieving competency in quality improvement and patient safety, as defined by the Institute of Medicine, through mentored, high-impact projects.

 - Training surgical and other health professionals in principles and practices of quality improvement and patient safety.

 - Establishing a culture of quality improvement and patient safety at Minneapolis VA Health Care System (VAHCS) and University of Minnesota Surgery Residency Program.